|

 Travelodge Edinburgh Cameron Toll

 I don’t know about you, but I’m a sucker for affordable accommodations.
-I don’t like to spend a whole lot on where I’m sleeping, since I’m really only in my room for such a short time.
-I’d rather spend all my money on my daily excursions and food, of course, since there’s so many great places to eat in Edinburgh!
+I don’t like to spend a whole lot where I’m sleeping since I’m really only in my room for such a short time.

 That’s why I opted to stay at the Travelodge Edinburgh Cameron Toll for two nights during my short trip to Edinburgh.
-It’s located quite closely to the Cameron Toll Shopping Centre – it’s literally just across the street!
-This makes it super accessible to go shopping if there’s any last-minute things you forgot to pack, and there’s also some great places to eat and a Costa to grab a coffee at.
+It’s located quite close to the Cameron Toll Shopping Centre – it’s literally just across the street!

-The hotel of course isn’t anything super top-notch, but it does have great size rooms.
-There’s a multitude of room sizes, including double twins, double bed, family rooms, twin rooms, and business floor options.
 Each room comes equipped with a TV and shower.
 Unfortunately, there isn’t free wifi.
-I had to pay ÂŁ3 at the front desk to have free wifi for 24 hours, which isn’t that huge of a deal.
+I had to pay £3 at the front desk to have free wifi for 24 hours, which isn’t that huge of a deal.

-Prices tend to range from $70-$100 USD (ÂŁ56-ÂŁ80), depending on when you book and what time of room you choose.
+Prices tend to range from $70-$100 USD (£56-£80), depending on when you book and what time of room you choose.

 If you’re looking for something better than a hostel but still don’t want to splurge, I recommend booking a stay at the Travelodge Edinburgh Cameron Toll!